-Across social science disciplines ‘power’ is as pervasive and contested a term as can be found.
+Across the social science disciplines ‘power’ is as pervasive and contested a term as can be found.
 It comes as no surprise, then, that the interdisciplinary field of ‘development’ should play host to a multiplicity of theoretical constructions and deployments of ‘power’, as both an explanatory framework and a dependent outcome.
 Unfortunately, the term itself is rarely afforded the same analytical rigor as the study of its circulation, with scholarship and pedagogy both relying on a tacit understanding that the analyst and audience share an understanding of ‘power’ without ensuring that this is true.
 Careful examination of discourses surrounding power and development provides a space to examine what this means for the practice of development itself.
 Our study of development as a process and ideology is incomplete without a critical analysis of power: theoretical perspectives, methodological directions, and ways in which it has been operationalized in contemporary studies on development.
 This project seeks to address this lacuna by undertaking a systematic review of how ‘power’ is thought within discourses around development.
 Our goal is to prepare a syllabus for a course to be taught in Development Sociology that will allow students to locate and clarify the multiple and competing conceptions of power used within the scholarship of development.
-We will rely on academic texts and participatory insights from scholars and practitioners.
-It is through this we hope we can help lay the foundation for more rigorous research, and more deeply-engaged academics.

 Spring 2017 - Applied Research Methods for Social Policy (John Sipple and Amit Anshumali)